department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/unmoderated/research-findings.md

 1. MyHealtheVet *[no specific task]* (6)
 1. Check/verify/transfer education benefits (4)

-From the above list of 5 frequently done tasks, #4 MyHealtheVet wasn't listed as a task in our survey, but #1-3 were top tasks #1, 2, and 4 across all participants.
+From the above list of 5 frequently done tasks, #1-3 above were top tasks #1, 2, and 4 across all participants. #4 MyHealtheVet above wasn't included as a task in our survey but likely involves doing some or all of tasks #1-3.
 Education-related tasks were further down in the top tasks.

 ## 3. For participants who don't use VA health care, top tasks were quite different